 The Personal Data that we share will be used by the partners to provide you with the best possible direct care delivery.

 Organisations we share your personal information with:

 Personal Data will only be shared between the health and care organisations which have signed the Surrey Heartlands Information Sharing Agreement and authorised data processors for the SyCR.
-These will initially include:
+These currently include:

-We soon expect other health and social care organisations to be sharing and accessing data via the SyCR including:
+We soon expect other health and social care organisations to be sharing / accessing data via the SyCR including:

 What is the Surrey Care Record (SyCR)?

 A record of care is held on each partner’s secure clinical system (local record).
 Graphnet, a supplier of healthcare systems has designed a secure system.
 This system integrates data from those multiple electronic health and care systems to provide a real-time and read-only summary of that data to a health or social care professional when required for the purpose of direct care.

 How will the information be made available?